Stillbirth Compensation Claims

 Whilst the current law provides no minimum bereavement award to the parents of stillborn babies, provided the healthcare provider is found to have breached its duty and through an act or omission caused the child to be stillborn, it may still be possible to claim damages to go some way to compensating you for the pain and suffering you have endured and for other financial expenditure you may have incurred along the way.

-The lawyers at Trethowans understand that the grief you experience will likely have a profound effect on you now, and in the future.
+The solicitors at Trethowans understand that the grief you experience will likely have a profound effect on you now, and in the future.
 Our experienced clinical negligence solicitors can help to guide you through the legal process and helping you to receive compensation for the loss you have suffered.
 Whilst we recognise that no amount of money can take away the pain, a professionally investigated claim may help to bring you the closure you deserve.